 Milia are small bumps made up of keratin trapped under the skin.
-One lesion is called a milium.
-They can appear anywhere but tend to develop around or under the eyes.
+They often develop around or under the eyes.
+Experts do not know why they happen but a trauma or the use of steroid creams may trigger them.

 Milia frequently occur in newborn babies, though they also occur in children and adults.
 It can be easy to mistake milia for acne spots or skin tags.